phpstan/phpstan/website/src/_posts/solving-phpstan-error-unsafe-usage-of-new-static.md

 tags: guides
 ---

-This error is reported for `new static()` calls that might break once the class is extended, and the constructor is overriden with different parameters.
+This error is reported for `new static()` calls that might break once the class is extended, and the constructor is overridden with different parameters.

 Consider this example: